 A well-designed swimming pool will complement any outdoor living area and increase a home’s value, quite aside from the pleasure it brings.
 If you’ve decided to install a swimming pool in your backyard, you’ll need pool plans that reflect your pool design.
-You should keep the following considerations in mind to ensure the process is a success.
+You should keep the following pool ideas in mind to ensure the process is a success.

 The layout of your pool will be determined to a large degree on the size of your backyard and its existing features.
 A pool should use space efficiently so that it does not overwhelm the backyard space and leaves room for other activities.
 Your backyard should be more than just a swimming pool – it is an outdoor entertaining area, and the design of the pool based on the overall space should reflect your lifestyle and should not overwhelm the yard space.

 You may need a survey, site plan, plot plan, or a scaled drawing which depicts the outline of the residence and other structures, easements and property lines.
 If your proposed pool space is an unusual size, is located on a slope, or other special considerations, you may need additional engineering.
 You may be required by your local authority to get a permit before installing your pool.

 - Geometric – where they are rectangular, square, round, or oval

 - Complex – which can include freeform shapes, kidney shapes, Grecian styles, and so on.
 When deciding on the pool shape, you will also need to consider how the pool’s depth will vary as part of its shape and whether you want to include other features such as a spa or paddle pool as part of your design.

 People often create multipurpose pools that have different levels to meet these needs.
 Please browse our pool gallery page for different pool ideas.